The menstruation app aiming to tackle sport's 'last taboo'

 "The injury risk is huge, especially in team sports like football and rugby."

-If athletes train smarter, focusing on endurance when oestrogen and progesterone levels are starting to increase, switching to high intensity and resistance routines when oestrogen and progesterone are low during ovulation, then, says Brunivels, the risk of injury will decrease.
+If athletes train smarter, focusing on endurance when oestrogen and progesterone levels are starting to increase, switching to high intensity and resistance routines when oestrogen is high and progesterone is low just before ovulation, then, says Brunivels, the risk of injury will decrease.

 As well as giving information on when to lift or stretch or run, the app also informs users about what to eat and when -- iron and carbohydrates during menstruation, for example, healthy fats towards the end of the cycle.